saurabhkumar8112/saurabhkumar8112/README.md

 ### Hi there 👋
 # 💫 About Me:
-- 🔭 I’m currently working on iOS/Android dev with flutter and dart.
+- 🔭 Developing scalable mobile apps in Android and iOS in an agile fashion.
 - 🌱 Learning more about Optimizing ML models for edge devices.
-- 👯 Also deep diving in Dev-ops, data pipeline design and a bit of analytics too
+- 👯 Deep diving in Dev-ops, data pipeline design and a bit of analytics too
 - 💬 Ask me about ML/DL, coding, entrepreneurship and software development